By Eric Lim

 Originally called Aksa Road derived from the English word "axis", as it runs straight into the centre of a huge square area where the majestic Phutthamonthon statue of Buddha is located.
 The road was later re-named Utthayan Road.

-Utthayan Road leads straight to a 2 km square religious park with an area of 400 hectares (1,000 acres) which has a 15.8 m statue of a standing Buddha in the centre.
-The statue is called Phutthamonthon.
+Utthayan Road leads straight to a 2 km square religious park with an area of 400 hectares (1,000 acres) which has a 15.87 m statue of a standing Buddha in the centre.
+The statue called Phutthamonthon was designed by Italian sculptor Corrado Feroci and was installed in 1957 (BE 2500 the start of the new Buddhist millennium).

 This religious park is actually in Nakhon Pathom province that’s bordering Thawi Watthana district.
 Big crowds will gather here during religious days to worship in the park.